PhilR8/notes/vueconf2023.md

     - Helps you **begin the migration** from legacy app to modern (Vue) app
     - Helps keep the same mindset between apps
     - Build faster (and have fun)
-- Official Vue.js Certification program
+- Presenter is pushing official Vue.js Certification program
-  - Ambivalent
+  - I'm ambivalent about this.
   - Value proposition (time + money) -- not sure it makes sense
   - Do front end technologies and libraries still move too fast for this to be valuable?
     - React has been monolithic for years now...
 So perhaps not